Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Live stream online

-Channel Nine has acquired some of the digital rights to the NRL in 2018 and that means that you can live stream a number of games for free via 9Now.
+Channel Nine acquired some of the digital rights to the NRL last year.
+That means that you can live stream a number of games for free via 9Now.

 However since Nine shows all of the finals, all of the State of Origin games, and the grand final itself, that means you will be able to stream them free on 9Now as well.